 The Board of the Company may delegate the appointment of an outsourced partner to management but the initiation of an outsourcing arrangement must be reported to the Board.

 Where necessary, Finansinspektionen will be notified of a change in the outsourcing provider of a central function.

-B.8 Any other information
+B.8 Any Other Information

 B.8.1.
-An assessment of the adequacy of the system of governance to the nature, scale and complexity of the risks inherent in the business
+An Assessment of the Adequacy of the System of Governance to the Nature, Scale and Complexity of the Risks Inherent in the Business

 The Board considers the system of governance in place within the Company to be appropriate for the scale and complexity of the risks inherent in the Company.
-The system of governance is subject to regular internal review, an annual review and update of all policies and if there are changes to the underlying risk profile of the Company, the Board will consider whether changes to the system of governance are appropriate and necessary.
+The system of governance is subject to regular internal review, an annual policy and procedure review and update of all policies and if there are changes to the underlying risk profile of the Company, the Board will consider whether changes to the system of governance are appropriate and necessary.

 B.8.2.
-Other material information regarding the system of governance
+Other Material Information regarding the System of Governance